kcierzan/vamp-ts/README.md

 | ---------------- | ----------- |
 | kyle@example.com | password123 |

-This seed file is executed every time you run `supabase start` and `supabase db reset`.
+This seed file is executed every time you run `supabase start` or `supabase db reset`.
 To reset all local environment data to the initial state, run:

 ```sh
 supabase db reset